JoyOfHardware/RV_Formal/README.md

 # Grant Notes
  - [ ] Some forms may be redundant(may need to remove some)
- - [ ] Some IBM documentation is not precise, for example, there are many Z23 forms, not one.
- - [ ] Some IBM documentation is incorrect, for example, the Z23
-       form of addex is missing from the Z23 form list.
- - create exploratory HTML documentation from Haskell model(perhaps using Elm!!)

-## Readability Improvements
-- [ ] Need to improve readability of Haskell Code generators

 ## Quality of Life Enhancements
  - [ ] turn off derive generics